Code-Institute-Submissions/MP2-Merits-kitchen-/README.md

 ![Merit's kitchen mockup](wireframes/mock-up.png)

 As a customer I want to see the menu and prices of what Merit's kitchen offers.
-I want to see what the final product looks that I can get in Merit's kitchen.
+I want to see what the final product looks.
 Delicious food pictures help me to feel hungry and motivates me to order food for my dinner.

 Website consists of 4 sections: